TrevorHeyl/binpatch/README.md

 Binary patch utility V 0.98, by Trevor Heyl, is a command line utility written in C++ to permit build tools to modify the content of binary files.
 Note the LICENSE.txt file which is the MIT license

-This project was developed with CodeBlocks V 17.2 under Windows 8 but should compile under and C++11 and GNU compiler.
+This project was developed with CodeBlocks V 17.2 under Windows 8 but should compile under any C++11 and GNU compiler.

 This utility is useful for post build operations to patchin serial numbers, configuration items and other binary data that is unique to a build. for those who dont want to build the source, there is a windows executable under the X64bin folder.
 This utility has various patch modes, some examples are listed below to illustrate: